keaneatl/calculator/README.md

 2. Making use of callback functions to use in Event Listeners for cleaner & more efficient code.

 ## Disclaimer
-The resources I used, specifically the logo photoshop template, custom fonts installed, backgrounds, pictures, and the svg icons are only utilized for personal use, and not otherwise.
+The resources I used, specifically the custom fonts installed, backgrounds, pictures, and the svg icons are only utilized for personal use, and not otherwise.

 ## Contact
 Keane Andre - @keaneatl (Instagram, Facebook, Twitter) - <a href="mailto:kyntltntn@protonmail.com">kyntltntn@protonmail.com</a>